The best snorkeling in the Turks and Caicos Islands

 With 70 miles of barrier reef and crystal-clear waters, the Turks and Caicos Islands have ideal snorkeling conditions.
 Here are the best places to snorkel in the archipelago.

 From sublime sandy beaches to offshore reefs, there are many exciting places to snorkel in this Caribbean paradise.
-Before we get into the details about where you’ll find the best snorkeling in the Turks and Caicos, let’s go over some frequently asked questions that will help you plan your visit.
+This article covers where you’ll find the best snorkeling in the Turks and Caicos and answers some frequently asked questions that will help you plan your visit.

 Little Water Cay

 Also called Iguana Island, Little Water Cay is located about 500 yards off Providenciales within Princess Alexandra National Park.
-Kayaking and paddle boarding are excellent ways to reach the island, with guided eco-tours and boat trips available from Leeward Marina.
+Kayaking and paddle boarding are excellent ways to reach the island, guided eco-tours and boat trips available from Leeward and Grace Bay.

 In addition to seeing the indigenous Turks and Caicos Rock Iguana, visitors to Little Water Cay can explore the mangrove wetlands, try conch diving (prohibited from July to October), and enjoy the stunning Half Moon Bay.
 A shallow lagoon on the southern side of Half Moon Bay has calm waters ideal for snorkeling.